wachin/wps-office-12-language-packs/README.md

 Extract it with right-click in your preferred file manager, then you will get the folder:

-wps-office-12-mui
+`wps-office-12-mui`

 Open a terminal inside the `wps-office-12-mui` folder.
-In modern Linux systems, right-clicking provides an option that says "Open terminal here" or something similar.
+In modern Linux systems, right-clicking provides an option that says "Open terminal here" or something similar, then

 Install the MUI files: